nolansmurro/film-detective/README.md

 # Film vs. Digital Photo Classifier

 ## Problem Statement
 The project aims to develop a Convolutional Neural Network (CNN) model that can accurately classify images as either film or digital.
-By leveraging deep learning techniques, this model seeks to assist photographers, archivists, and digital image analysts in efficiently categorizing photographic content and understanding its origins.
+By leveraging deep learning techniques, this model seeks to assist photographers, archivists, digital image analysts, and image hosting services in efficiently categorizing photographic content and understanding its origins.

 ## Executive Summary
 This project presents a CNN model capable of distinguishing between film and digital photography.
 Utilizing a dataset of images processed and augmented through various Python scripts, the model undergoes training to learn the distinctive features of each category.
 A Streamlit web application integrates the model, offering users an interactive platform to upload images, receive predictions, and view Grad-CAM heatmaps highlighting influential image regions.